May 19, 26, June 2 and 9

 - Recall that CMS has an infection control worksheet that may be helpful to CAHs;

 - Discuss that insulin pens can only be used on one patient;

 - Describe that an order is needed to allow the patient to self administer medications;

 - Explain that there are three time frames in which to administer medications; and

 - Discuss that CMS requires that a plan of care be done.

 Part 4 of 4: Radiology, Contracts, Emergency Services, Rehab, Visitation, Medical Records, Surgery, Anesthesia, QAPI, Organs and Swing Beds

 - Explain the informed consent elements required by CMS;

-- Describe the requirements for medical records for critical access hospitals; and
+- Describe the requirements for history and physicals for CAH;

 CEOs, chief operations officers, chief nursing officers, chief legal officers, nurses and medical staff, quality managers, nurse educators, risk managers, compliance officers, chief of health information, pharmacists, social workers, discharge planners, patient safety officers, outpatient director, director of rehab, infection control, directors of radiology.